Dred Scott: Life

 As an army officer, Emerson moved frequently, taking Scott with him to each new army posting.
 In 1833, Emerson and Scott went to Fort Armstrong, in the free state of Illinois.
 In 1837, Emerson took Scott to Fort Snelling, in what is now the state of Minnesota and was then in the free territory of Wisconsin.
-There, Scott met and married Harriet Robinson, a slave owned by Lawrence Taliaferro.
+There, Scott met and married Harriet Robinson, an enslaved person owned by Lawrence Taliaferro.
 The marriage was formalized in a civil ceremony presided over by Taliaferro, who was a justice of the peace.
-Since slave marriages had no legal sanction, supporters of Scott later noted that this ceremony was evidence that Scott was being treated as a free man.
+Since marriages between enslaved people had no legal sanction, supporters of Scott later noted that this ceremony was evidence that Scott was being treated as a free man.
 But Taliaferro transferred ownership of Harriet to Emerson, who treated the Scotts as his slaves.

 Dr. Emerson was transferred to Fort Jesup in Louisiana in 1837, leaving the Scott family behind at Fort Snelling and leasing them out (also called hiring out) to other officers.
 In February 1838, Emerson met and married Eliza Irene Sanford in Louisiana, whereupon he sent for the Scotts to join him, only to be reassigned to Fort Snelling later that year.
 While on a steamboat heading north on the Mississippi River, north of Missouri, Harriet Scott gave birth to their first child, whom they named Eliza.
 They later had a daughter, Lizzie.
 They also had two sons, but neither survived past infancy.

 The Emersons and Scotts returned to Missouri, a slave state, in 1840.
 In 1842, Emerson left the Army.
 After he died in the Iowa Territory in 1843, his widow Irene inherited his estate, including the Scotts.
 For three years after Emerson's death, she continued to lease out the Scotts as hired slaves.
 In 1846, Scott attempted to purchase his and his family's freedom, offering $300 ($ adjusted for inflation).
 Irene Emerson refused the offer.
 Scott and his wife separately filed freedom suits to try to gain their freedom and that of their daughters.
-The cases were later combined by the courts.
+The courts later combined the cases.